co2cookbook/co2cookbook/CONTRIBUTIONS.md

 ## Licensing

 By contributing to this project, you grant us an unrestricted license to use, modify, and distribute your contributions.

-## Code of Conduct

-We have a Code of Conduct in place to ensure a welcoming and inclusive environment for all contributors.
-By participating in this project, you are expected to abide by the Code of Conduct.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers.

-## Feedback and Discussions

-We value feedback and encourage open discussions related to the project.
-If you have any questions, suggestions, or concerns, please feel free to open an issue on the repository.
-We appreciate constructive input and are eager to work together to improve the project.

-Thank you for your interest in contributing to our project.
-Your contributions play a vital role in making it better for everyone.
-Happy coding!